"You know," said John, "winter break is coming up."

 "No." I couldn't exactly tell him that it was used as a vital part of an experiment.

 I should replace it for him, it's the nice thing to do.

 John nodded and I walked past him towards a nearby tree.
 The girl standing nervously under the tree was a client of mine, one underclassmen Molly Hooper.
-She was fidgeting, wringing her hands but she visibly relaxed when she saw me.
+She was fidgeting, wringing her hands (didn't think I'd come) but she visibly relaxed when she saw me.
 I felt John follow me in curiosity.